zyzzzz-123/GANproject/README.md

 # Chinese Paiting Generation with Cycle GAN
-In our implementation of photo-Chinese painting transformation task, we adopt cycle GAN as the basic idea for its superior performance in image-toimage translation, And we did some research for an adaptation to common cycle GAN for a better performance in transforming photos to Chinese paintings.
+In our implementation of photo-Chinese painting transformation task, we adopt cycle GAN as the basic idea for its superior performance in image-to-image translation, And we did some research for an adaptation to common cycle GAN for a better performance in transforming photos to Chinese paintings.